Background

 For a couple of years Rescue Lake Simcoe Coalition has been raising awareness about salt impacts on Lake Simcoe, and this year Freshwater Future funded us to start an Ontario salt subnetwork of groups that could work on this issue.
 We did that and quickly learned that Landscape Ontario was running a safety and salt campaign.
-Our grassroots campaign, now co-led by WaterWatchers and Environmental Defence, is working with Landscape Ontario to support changes to improve safety and protect the natural environment.
+Our grassroots campaign, now co-led by us and WaterWatchers is working with Landscape Ontario to support changes to improve safety and protect the natural environment.
 A catalyst to the work of landscape Ontario is the massive and increasing insurance liability costs.
 Slip and fall lawsuits have become such a problem for the Snow Management Sector; they feel without change they cannot defend themselves and many companies have closed their doors or just left snow management entirely.
 They say they apply too much salt to avoid lawsuits because the system is wholly contractor centric when that should not be the case.

 What is being proposed is a regulatory package, along with legislative changes, that would ensure all involved have responsibilities and none can contract out of their liability.
 The package seeks that all sites have to eliminate hazards that have created over-salting conditions or establish a site specific protocol for hazards that cannot be eliminated which involve all who have a role in managing sites.
 Participants would also do mandatory training and a best practices program.
 All signs say that this change would translate into much less salt being applied on our roads.

 That would be a great start, but our Ontario Road Salt Coalition wants to ensure that this effort results in improvements to Ontario’s water quality in areas experiencing salt pollution.
 We are asking the province to take additional steps to do so.
 We have asked Landscape Ontario to work with us in a task force with provincial government involvement, and Landscape Ontario has agreed to do so.
-Learn more about their proposal here: https://landscapeontario.com/forum-discusses-alternate-solutions-to-road-salt
+Learn more about their proposal here.

 What’s the problem?